vasanthramselvarajan/Microsoft-classifying-cybersecurity-incidents/README.md

 ### 4. Model Selection and Training
 - **Baseline Model**: Start with a simple model (e.g., logistic regression or decision tree) to set a performance benchmark.
-- **Advanced Models**: Experiment with more complex models like Random Forest, XGBoost, LightGBM, and Neural Networks.
+- **Advanced Models**: Experiment with more complex models like Random Forest, XGBoost, LightGBM.
 - **Cross-Validation**: Implement k-fold cross-validation to ensure reliable model evaluation and reduce overfitting risks.

 ### 5. Model Evaluation and Tuning